-This earned income includes compensation like:
+- This earned income includes compensation like:

-You earned your income while performing services in a foreign country.
+- You earned your income while performing services in a foreign country.

 - You satisfy the bona fide resident or physical presence test.

 To be considered a bona fide resident, you must:

-Intend to make a home in the foreign country for an indefinite period of time.
+- Intend to make a home in the foreign country for an indefinite period of time.
 You must apply a facts-and-circumstances test to determine where you intend to make your home.

-To pass the physical presence test, you must be present in a foreign country for at least 330 full days.
+- You must be present in a foreign country for at least 330 full days.

 - The value of the services actually rendered

-30% of net profit
+- 30% of your share of the net profit

 Foreign-source earned income doesn't include:

-Pension and annuity income, including Social Security benefits
+- Pension and annuity income, including Social Security benefits

-Amounts included in income due to employer contributions to a nonexempt employee trust or nonqualified annuity contract
+- Amounts included in income due to employer contributions to a nonexempt employee trust or nonqualified annuity contract

-Any portion of your 2012 moving expense deduction allocable to 2013 that's included in your 2013 gross income
+- Any portion of your 2015 moving expense deduction allocable to 2016 -- It’s included in your 2016 gross income.